-- → For general questions or logistical issues related to the course: read and/or post in the Course O&A and General Discussion on Canvas. - → For one-on-one consultation: both Dane and I are available for virtual meetings. - My regular office hours are held on Zoom on Tuesdays between 3:30 and 4:30pm.
+- → For questions or logistical issues related to the course: read and/or post in the Course Q&A and General Discussion.
+I encourage you to respond to your peers here as well. - → For one-on-one consultation: Dane and I are available for virtual meetings. - My regular office hours are on Zoom on Tuesdays between 3:30 and 4:30pm.
 Join directly using this link (or this Meeting ID: 642 8146 2274 and Passcode: 446820).
 These operate on a drop-in basis first come, first served.
-When you join, you will be in a waiting room; wait there until I add you to the room where we can communicate by your choice of video, audio, or chat. - If you would like to meet with me but are unable to attend my regular office hours, no problem!
-Please send me an email (Laura.Ishiguro@ubc.ca) to make alternative arrangements.
-If we have scheduled a meeting, you will access my virtual office using the same Zoom link as above. - Meet with Dane on Zoom by appointment.
-Contact him by email (Dane.Allard@alumni.ubc.ca) to arrange a day and time for your meeting. - → To contact either of us by email: Laura.Ishiguro@ubc.ca and Dane.Allard@alumni.ubc.ca (not Canvas messages).
-Email is great if you want to touch base about personal circumstances that aren't appropriate for the general course discussion board, if you have questions with likely straightforward answers, or if you want to set up a meeting outside of my regular office hours.
+We can communicate by your choice of video, audio, or chat. - If you would like to meet with me but are unable to attend my regular office hours, send me an email to make alternative arrangements.
+Access any such meetings with the Zoom link above. - Meet with Dane on Zoom by appointment.
+Contact him by email to arrange a day and time. - → To contact us by email: Laura.Ishiguro@ubc.ca and Dane.Allard@alumni.ubc.ca (not Canvas messages).
+Email is great if you want to touch base about personal circumstances that aren't appropriate for the general discussion board, if you have questions with likely straightforward answers, or if you want to set up a meeting outside of regular office hours.